Drum Making

 Eva has been making drums since 2017, my teachers were Steven and Renata Ash, and every drum and skin I've worked with since!
 You never stop learning with drum making!

 Two years ago I asked the universe for guidance in changing how i worked, as I didn't like ordering rawhide for drums from people I dint know, or ordering them from abroad.
-Six months later I met Sarah, she worked on a family run game farm.
-We worked together learning from one another and working with slipping fur from local deer to become drums and rattles.
+Six months later I met a lady who worked on a family run game farm and had hides that had no use.
+So i learned to work on fresh hides myself.
 All my deer skin sources are now local, and I know all the hands they have passed through.
+Occasionally I have hides from other places but only if I know the hands they've passed through.

 Working with slipping fur yourself really augments your connection to your drum, and deeply to our ancestors,